 The Health Department recommends testing your private water source for copper every five years.

 Levels of copper in drinking water are regulated by the Environmental Protection Agency (EPA) and the State of Vermont.
-The action level for copper is 1.3 mg/L (milligrams per liter), a level that is enough for the body to make red blood cells, but will prevent health effects.
+The drinking water standard for copper is 1.3 mg/L (milligrams per liter), a level that is enough for the body to make red blood cells, but will prevent health effects.

 The Health Department recommends that private well owners also test their water for lead when copper results are elevated because older plumbing solder and fixtures can contain lead.
 Learn more about lead in drinking water

 Flushing out water that has been sitting in pipes is one simple way to remove high copper levels from plumbing.
 Test for the highest level of copper by collecting a sample before flushing the plumbing.
 To flush, let the cold water run until it is as cold as it can get.
 This means the water is flowing directly from the well or the town water main.
 This flush should be done if the water has been sitting in the pipes for more than six hours, which is usually first thing in the morning or after the workday.
 Test the water after flushing to show that flushing was successful in lowering the copper level.